 The film deals with this by having one of the characters counter the nonsense of this argument by noting if the Engineers really did create us, it would mean that two centuries of science on natural selection was wrong.
 To this, the female scientist responds (as she does throughout the film), “I choose to believe.”
 Well then, I guess no more need be said!
 Perhaps a better ploy would have been to put up some blinking subtitles, “Begin suspension of disbelief now…”

 The plot of the film also makes little sense.
-The robot infects the male doctor, which kills him and gets the female doctor pregnant with a creature, whose soul purpose is creating an alien in another host: you know, the double host procreation cycle that is so common in advanced organism.
+The robot infects the male doctor, which kills him and gets the female doctor pregnant with a creature, whose sole purpose is creating an alien in another host: you know, the double host procreation cycle that is so common in advanced organism.
 But that’s not even what’s confusing.
 Why did the robot infect the male doctor?
 We don’t know.
 He just did it because… I know!
 Robots in Ridley Scott films are evil while robots in James Cameron films are good.
 Or something.

 There is one moment in the film when the writers seem to have awaken from their somnolent composing to realize that the whole film didn’t make sense.
 The robot asks the male scientist why he wants to meet his maker.
 It highlights the fact that the robot lives among his makers and he has no special insights because of it.
 The big issue here is that ontologically this quest is childish.
 Surly after meeting their maker the humans would then want to go on to meet their maker’s maker.